InES-HPMM/ZYNQ_USplus_secure_boot_reference_design/petalinux-prj/README.md

 ## PetaLinux or Yocto?

-PetaLinux is the tool chain from Xilinx to create a Linux image for the Zynq Ultrascale+ MPSoC+.
+PetaLinux is the tool chain from Xilinx to create a Linux image for the Zynq Ultrascale+.
 It is built upon Yocto, which is an-open source project, to create Linux distributions for different platforms.
-Instead of using PetaLinux, it is possible to use Yocto to develop for the Zynq Ultrascale+ MPSoC+.
+Instead of using PetaLinux, it is possible to use Yocto  for development on the Zynq Ultrascale+.

-The advantage of Yocto is, it works for many platforms and therefore, the same tools and workflow can be used for different projects.
-Because Yocto is wider used, it has a better documentation and more examples and guides are available than for PetaLinux.
-Further, PetaLinux is based on Yocto, but some points are implemented differently and are a bit difficult to understand.
+The advantage of Yocto is, it works for many platforms and therefore, the same tools and workflow can be used for different platforms.
+Because Yocto is more often used, it has a better documentation, more examples and more guides available than for PetaLinux.

-But there is also a disadvantage.
+However, there is also a disadvantage.
 Although Xilinx provides guides to work with Yocto, it is not officially supported by Xilinx.
-If any problem occurrs, even if it is related to Yocto, Xilinx will not provide any support for it.
-Xilinx maintains a forum for PetaLinux, where most questions are answered by Xilinx.
+If any problem occurs, even if it is related to Yocto, Xilinx will not provide any support for it.
+Xilinx maintains a forum for PetaLinux, where most questions are answered.
-Further the guides and examples for Yocto are not as good maintained as for PetaLinux and are sometimes out of date.
+Further, guides and examples for Yocto are not as good maintained as for PetaLinux and are sometimes out of date.

 ## Getting started